 If you think there are others we should or could add, let us know!

-The Division of Educational and Child Psychology (DECP)
+The British Psychological Society (BPS) and Division of Educational and Child Psychology (DECP)

 The DECP, part of the British Psychological Society (BPS), aims to promote the professional interests of educational and child psychologists and to develop psychology both as a profession and as a body of knowledge and skills.